hexbatch/apple-core/core-docs/step-6-elements/live-attribute-overview.md

 # Set context for changed attributes

-When an action writes to its parent attributes, the attribute can be written in normal, set or shell context.
+When an action writes to its parent element's attributes, the attribute can be written in normal, or shell context.
-Normal is the default, the attribute is changed and the same element in other sets see this change, unless they have their values written to in their own set context.
+The action cannot choose which, its just whatever context this takes place.

-When this is set context, this change is only seen by other reads in the same set.
+Normal is the default, the attribute is changed and the same element in other sets see this change.

-When the element is taken out of the set, those changes are lost.
+When this is shell context, this change is only seen by other reads in the same shell. (unless static, that is always global) When the  shell ends, those changes are lost.

-Actions can also write to the element but in the context of a shell's children.
+A shell is when selected elements from one set are put into a new set, and the elements can have return policies when the shell ends.

-A shell is when selected elements from one set are put into a new set, then the parent set's element's attribute can be written by that action to be in the parent set's context.
+When a shell ends,the parent set's element's attribute value can be overwritten by, or merged with, the return

 Internally, we remember this the changes, kept later or not, by using the live attribute structure above using a set and parent id , in a new row for that attribute.

-We push those on when the attribute value is changed in a set or shell context, and pop it off when the element leaves the set,or the shell ends.
+We push those on when the attribute value is changed in a  shell context, and pop it off when the element leaves the set,or the shell ends.